 Eames Archives: An Image as an Idea is a blog series written with the intention of sharing rarely-viewed images from the Eames Office archive and the meaningful narratives attached to them.

-If you were to question an Eames Office staff member, peer, or family about their time with Charles and Ray, most anecdotes will likely mention the pair’s intense adoration for photo documentation.
+If you were to question an Eames Office staff member, peer, or family about their time with Charles and Ray, most anecdotes would likely mention the pair’s intense adoration for photo documentation.
 I remember hearing one of their grandchildren retell a memory Charles had of the 1960s.
 His sister called from Mississippi after a disastrous hurricane, describing to him a scene of floating homes and uprooted trees.
 Charles’s first question to her (after learning that nobody was hurt) was: “But, did you get pictures?”

-When looking at archival photographs of Charles and Ray, it is easy to find one or both of them sporting a camera in some fashion—whether holding one up to their faces or simply having one within reach.
-While my first assumption was that they were capturing these thousands of images for the sake of documenting the visual aspects of their daily life, it became increasingly obvious that they were using these images to convey something more than a pleasing composition.
-They were using images to explain what words couldn’t—to aid them in the assembly of ideas.
+When looking at archival photographs of Charles and Ray, it is easy to find one or both of them sporting a camera in some fashion—whether holding one up to their faces or having one within reach.
+While my first assumption was that they were capturing these thousands of images for the sake of documenting the visual aspects of their daily life, it became increasingly apparent that they were using these images to convey something more than a pleasing composition.
+They were using pictures to explain what words couldn’t—to aid them in the assembly of ideas.

 Over years of obsessively learning about Charles and Ray, it was clear to me that I wasn’t the first person to arrive at this conclusion about the Eameses.
 Charles and Ray were aware of their own doing.
 The Eames Office staff talked about it as if it were an unwritten and unspoken, but established process.
 The Eames family and scholars, since the time of Charles and Ray’s passing, have written about their photographic approach to communicating ideas.